Make Imply Polaris the New Home for your Rockset Data

 From the very beginning, Polaris was designed for high concurrency (think 1000+qps), low latency queries (think milliseconds),at the petabyte scale.
 Polaris also provides native Kafka and Kinesis integration, enabling a true, real-time query capability.
 This means that Imply is ideal for real-time analytics applications and systems, as response times will remain consistent even in challenging conditions.

-In addition, Imply can automatically discover schema changes during ingestion.
+In addition, Imply can automatically discover schema changes during ingestion, an ability that is similar (but superior) to Rockset’s automatic indexing capability.
 With the inferred schema, Druid will also automatically index the data, alleviating the need to manually manage indices.
-This makes loading new data into the platform straightforward.
+This also has the advantage of providing the flexibility of a schema-on-read database alongside the performance of a schema-on-write solution—not unlike Rockset’s flexible, schema-free developer experience.

 Lastly, Polaris abstracts away most of the operational work associated with provisioning, deploying, and troubleshooting clusters.
 Polaris can autoscale ingestion based on demand, rightsizing resources so that users will use only what they need, and thus pay only what they use.
-As a plus, migrating from Rockset to a managed service will require lower effort than an open source database.
+As a plus, any Polaris to Rockset migration will require lower effort than an open source database: simply set up Polaris, move your data from Rockset to S3, and then ingest into Polaris.

 How to migrate from Rockset to Polaris